Ethan-Blank/MovieRecommender/README.md

  > * Before the meeting you should perform a sprint plan like you did in Phase II.
  > * You should also update this README file by adding the following:
  >   * What design pattern(s) did you use?
 For each pattern you must explain in 4-5 sentences:

+ >     We are using a strategy pattern.
+We think it will make our code better because it keeps everyone on the same page upfront on the developer side, and will give the user          more flexibility with their reccomendations.
+We are making our reccomend() function implemented under the Strategy pattern.
+We picked it because we saw it as a practical
+ >     design choice to achieve the aforementioned outcomes.
+ >

  >     * Why did you pick this pattern?
 And what feature did you implement with it?
  >     * How did the design pattern help you write better code?
  >   * An updated class diagram that reflects the design pattern(s) you used.
 You may combine multiple design patterns into one diagram if you'd like, but it needs to be clear which portion of the diagram represents which design pattern (either in the diagram or in the description).